HIV-1 gp41

 HIV-1 gp41 16kDa Recombinant

-Recombinant HIV-1 gp41 Subtype B produced in E.coli is a non-glycosylated polypeptide chain having a molecular mass of 16kDa and fused to a His tag at N-terminus.
+Recombinant HIV-1 gp41 Subtype B, produced in E.coli, is a non-glycosylated polypeptide chain with a molecular weight of 16kDa.
+It has been fused with a His tag at the N-terminus.

 Shipped with Ice Packs